 The latest research shows that global financial institutions have been fined $10 billion since 2013 for noncompliance with AML rules, including inadequate KYC record keeping.1

-The level of regulatory scrutiny of firms’ ML/TF programs remains high and the trend for regulators to issue penalties does not show signs of abating.
-The reputational damage from enforcement actions also has a cost impact, while individuals found to be at fault are being targeted for possible criminal prosecution as the tide turns to bestowing personal liability on financial services’ employees (particularly senior managers) for deficiencies in their firm’s ML/TF programs.
+The level of regulatory scrutiny of firms’ ML/TF programmes remains high and the trend for regulators to issue penalties does not show signs of abating.
+The reputational damage from enforcement actions also has a cost impact, while individuals found to be at fault are being targeted for possible criminal prosecution as the tide turns to bestowing personal liability on financial services’ employees (particularly senior managers) for deficiencies in their firm’s ML/TF programmes.

 Definition of KYC Remediation: